CSCfi/spark-openshift/README.md

 oc process -f spark-template.yml -p CLUSTER_NAME="cluster_name" -p USERNAME="username" -p PASSWORD="password" -p WORKER_REPLICAS="x"
 ```

-If after the deployment you need more workers, you can type this command to increase the number of worker pods:
+If after the deployment you need more or less workers, you can type this command to increase/decrease the number of worker pods:
 ```sh
 oc scale dc/<your_deployment_name> --replicas=x
 ```